 In the Laboratory / Conducting Research / Participating in Internships

 The Naval Academy boasts the most extensive undergraduate oceanographic facilities in the country.
-Located at the mouth of the Severn River, the Hendrix Oceanography Laboratory is a multi-function enclosure featuring a wet laboratory where tanks circulate water from the Severn River and midshipmen study the world's largest estuary, the Chesapeake Bay.
+Located at the mouth of the Severn River, the Hendrix Oceanography Laboratory is a multi-function enclosure where midshipmen study the world's largest estuary, the Chesapeake Bay.
+The Hendrix Lab includes a Teaching Lab, Autonomous Vehicle Lab, Microscopy Lab, and Field Lab.
 The Department's research vessel, YP686, a specially outfitted yard patrol craft, enables midshipmen to collect oceanographic and meteorological data for analysis afloat or at the Hendrix Lab.
-An additional laboratory complex in Rickover Hall houses additional oceanographic, meteorological, and geological laboratories.
+The department also maintains four lab spaces in Chauvenet and Michelson Halls including an Environmental Data Lab, Rotating Tank Lab, Coastal Oceanography Lab, and Biological Oceanography Teaching Lab.

 Oceanography Department Learning Outcomes